hellofatimad/cse15l-lab-reports/lab-report1.md

 * `cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/ ` or `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`

     The `cp` command means to copy, and the `cat` command means to print out the contents of the desired file
-    > They are both followed by the path to a file
+    > They are both followed by the path to a file.
+    >
-    > However, my output was
+    > However, my output showed this:

     ```
     No such file or directory